DataShades/ckanext-toolbelt/README.md

 | Flask 2.2(CKAN >= 2.11, master) | 3.0     | `pip install flask-sqlalchemy~=3.0` |

 Note: `flask-sqlalchemy~=2.5` works with the latest CKAN version, so you can always use the first line from the table above.
+In addition, `SELECT` and `EXPLAIN` work only with v2.5 at the moment.

 ### `toolbelt_cascade_organization_updates`